mcforma/Zinger/FinalProjectReview.md

 **What did you do wrong?**

 Well, the biggest mistake I made which had a tremendous domino effect on my project was not choosing an appropriate scope.
 Looking back now, it seems pretty rediculous to have attempted to make something as robust as a Twitter clone when I came into this class knowing nothing.
 At the moment my project is not even technically a MVP, as you cannot see who creates what Zingers and the individualized user home pages have not even begun to be implemented.
 The layout/UI is very basic.
-The only thing that is mostly working is Identity.
+The only thing that is fully working is Identity.
 I got hung up on stuff for too long when it wasn't working (e.g. manage user form).
 At this point the project is very unfinished.

 **Where were you lucky?**